Ad Blocker Detected

 Eyes of animals are very sensitive to light.
-Light detection by eyes is accomplished by sensory neurons that are specialized to use signal transduction mechanism similar to those that detect hormones, neurotransmitters and growth hormones.
+Light detection by eyes is accomplished by sensory neurons that are specialized to use signal transduction mechanisms similar to those that detect hormones, neurotransmitters and growth hormones.
 The initial signal is amplified by mechanisms involved in gated ion channels, intracellular second messenger.
 The input signal from different several receptors is integrated before the final signal reaching the brain.

-The light sensing cells are of two types; one is rod cell and the other is cone cell.
+The light-sensing cells are of two types; one is rod cell and the other is cone cell.
 Rod cells sense the low level of the light but can’t discriminate the colors while cone cells are less sensitive to light but can discriminate colors.
 These types of cells are long narrow specialized sensory neurons.
-The outer segment contains rhodopsin protein and inner segment contains a nucleus, mitochondria.
+The outer segment contains rhodopsin protein and the inner segment contains a nucleus, mitochondria.

 Like other neurons, rods and cones have a transmembrane potential produced by the electrogenic pumping of the Na+/Ka+ ATPase in the plasma membrane of the inner segment.
 A cGMP-gated ion channel in the outer segment also contributes to the membrane potential by allowing the passage of Na+ or Ca++ ions.

-In the dark, rod cells contain enough cGMP to keep the Ca++ or Na+ channel open in outer segment.
-The mechanism of signaling in the retinal rod or cone cell is a light-induced and decrease in concentration of cGMP which causes to close the cGMP-gated channel.
+In the dark, rod cells contain enough cGMP to keep the Ca++ or Na+ channel open in the outer segment.
+The mechanism of signaling in the retinal rod or cone cell is a light-induced and decrease in the concentration of cGMP which causes to close the cGMP-gated channel.

 When light falls on the rhodopsin present in the disc of the outer segment of rods and cones then visual transduction begins.
-Rhodopsin is an integral membrane protein having seven transmembrane domains (serpentine transmembrane domains) of alpha helices with chromophore 11-Cis retinal covalently attached to opsin which is the proteinous part of the rhodopsin.
+Rhodopsin is an integral membrane protein having seven transmembrane domains (serpentine transmembrane domains) of alpha-helices with chromophore 11-Cis retinal covalently attached to opsin which is the proteinous part of the rhodopsin.

 Rhodopsin belongs to the G-protein-linked cell-surface receptor family.
 When a retinal component of rhodopsin absorbs a photon, the photochemical changes occur due to the absorbed energy that converts 11 cis-retinal to all-trans-retinal thereby results in the activation of rhodopsin by changing its conformation.